Pheyishayor001/Pheyishayor001/README.md

 - 👋 Hi, I’m @Pheyishayor001
 - 👀 I’m interested in: I am yet to figure out where my interest lies.
-- 🌱 I’m currently learning html.
-I'm about half way done.
+- 🌱 I’m currently learning JavaScript
-- 💞️ I’m looking to collaborate on html related projects, just to test my proficiency.
+- 💞️ I’m looking to collaborate on projects.
 - 📫 How to reach me: contact me on; pheyishayor001@gmail.com

 <!---